University of Auckland welcomes Te Pūtea Rangahau a Marsden

 Some of the challenges New Zealand faces in health, environment, culture, science, and engineering will be addressed thanks to nearly $22 million awarded to the University of Auckland from the Marsden fund.

-Why a gene variant specific to Māori and Pacific people increases blood pressure, understanding how colour-blind octopus are so exceptional at camouflage, discovering why invasive species adapt rapidly despite low genetic diversity, and using high resolution imaging to better understand the connected networks required for cardiac function are just a handful of the University of Auckland’s research projects to receive nearly $1million each from the 2019 Marsden Fund round.
+Why a gene variant specific to Māori and Pacific people increases blood pressure, understanding how colour-blind octopus are so exceptional at camouflage, discovering why invasive species adapt rapidly despite low genetic diversity, and using high-resolution imaging to better understand the connected networks required for cardiac function are just a handful of the University of Auckland’s research projects to receive nearly $1 million each in the 2019 Marsden Fund round.

-Established researchers were awarded 21 grants ($17.5m), and 14 projects ($4.2m) received Te Pūtea Rangahau a Marsden Fast-Start grants supporting early career researchers to develop independent research and build excellent careers in New Zealand
+Established researchers were awarded 21 grants ($17.5m) and 14 projects ($4.2m) received Te Pūtea Rangahau a Marsden Fast-Start grants which support early career researchers to develop independent research and build excellent careers in New Zealand.

 Areas covered by Fast-Start applicants include investigating how dynamic coastal dune systems are shaped by wave-driven over-wash, understanding the way young people responded to the widespread illness and loss of the 1918-19 influenza pandemic, and unpicking coercive disarmament, the practice of forcing states and armed groups to give up their weapons.

-University of Auckland Deputy Vice-Chancellor, Professor Jim Metson said it was pleasing to see the success of the University in this round, and the ongoing value given to our research and that being carried out by research institutions around the country.
+University of Auckland Deputy Vice-Chancellor (Research), Professor Jim Metson, said it was pleasing to see the success of the University in this round, and the ongoing value given to our research and that being carried out by research institutions around the country.

 “Congratulations are due to the Primary Investigators and their teams for the effort that goes in to applying for a Marsden grant in a very competitive environment.
 We were very pleased with these successes, not just for what it means today in terms of funding the projects, but for the real impact this research can and does have on the world.